 1. In budding yeast, we found that two key parts of the cell cycle, periodic phosphorylation-degradation and transcription, are both under the control of the same CDK-APC/C oscillator.
 This result had been the subject of controversy previously.
 The number of oscillators makes a difference for establishing synchrony in wild-type cycles, for checkpoint arrest, and for artificially induced cell cycle arrest.
 We also found that a few genes constitute exceptions to this rule; they oscillate when the CDK-APC/C oscillator is blocked.
 Based on a mathematical analysis, we showed experimentally that one of these genes (SIC1) helps cell cycles with low mitotic cyclin-CDK levels, which is counter-intuitive because Sic1 is an inhibitor of mitotic cyclins.
 (Published.)

 2. What topological features of biological pathways can be revealed by systematic, dynamic perturbations?
-The systems-level circuit points to specific mechanisms and genes that are potentially involved, which can then be further investigated with genetic experiments.
-(Manuscript in preparation.)
+System-level circuit motifs point to specific mechanisms and genes that are potentially involved, which can then be further investigated with genetic experiments.
+(In review.)

 3. What are the quantitative laws of cell cycle checkpoint dynamics?
 (Research in progress.)